This summer I directed Miss Happiness and Miss Flower, an adaptation of Rumer Godden's book that I read when I was 8 years old.

 It played to sell out audiences in each of Cork's Libraries as part of the Cork Midsummer Festival 2019.

 I still love working as a designer, and in particular, designing work for and with young people and have a close working relationship with Graffiti Theatre, designing and contributing to the devising of all of their shows for early years, most recently Seoid in the Cork Midsummer Festival 2018.
-Other designs for and with young people include work for: DYT, Graffiti Youth Theatre, Little Red Kettle, Carlow Youth Theatre, Waterford Youth Arts and Cork Opera House.
+Other designs for and with young people include work for: DYT, Activate Youth Theatre, Little Red Kettle, Carlow Youth Theatre, Waterford Youth Arts and Cork Opera House.

 Working as a designer exemplifies what I love about making theatre: the collaborative nature of the work.
 The meeting of minds that can happen, facilitates the making of exciting and true work